zhuhaow/NEKit/README.md

 **NEKit does not depend on Network Extension framework.
 You can use NEKit without Network Extension entitlement to build a rule based proxy in a few lines.**

+The `NEKitDemo` target builds a rule based proxy in ten lines and you can uses it on your Mac without any entitlement.

 Currently, NEKit supports:

 - Forward requests through different proxies based on remote host location, remote host domain or the connection speed of proxies.